-Silas’s expression didn’t even flicker.
+Silas’s expression didn’t so much as flicker.
 “I should probably tell you that Gerolt and Katja weren’t actually your real parents—”

 “I know!
 Or rather I know that they weren’t my birth parents.
 I think after thirteen years it’s okay to call them my real parents, don’t you?”